Ageing-heart-transcriptome/Ageing-heart-transcriptome/README.md

 gene_data <- read.csv("data/gene_count_matrix.csv")
 ```

-In this script we perform an exploratory hierarchical clustering and identified an outlier technical replicate in the 4 week group.
+In this script we performed an exploratory hierarchical clustering and identified an outlier technical replicate in the 4 week group.

 #### **`import_count_data.R`**
 ``` R